Ying Lianzhi

 Ying Lianzhi (英斂之 (英敛之, Yīng Liǎnzhī); November 23, 1867 – March 2, 1926), also known as Ying Hua (英華), was a Manchu Bannerman, a prominent Catholic layman who agitated for church reform, founder of the prominent newspaper Ta Kung Pao, and instrumental in founding The Catholic University of Peking.

 Biography

 From the Manchu Hešeri clan, although his family was not rich and he had no formal schooling, Ying became well versed in the Confucian Classics as a child.
 After his fiancé was nursed to health by the Sisters of Charity at a Catholic hospital in Beijing, Ying became interested in the writings of Matteo Ricci and several of scholars he converted to Christianity in the late Ming dynasty.
 These writers convinced Ying that Confucianism and Christianity, Chinese culture and Western culture, were essentially complementary with each other.
+Other influences on Ying's conversion included his study of a Chinese translation of Summa Theologica by Thomas Aquinas and the works of Giulio Alenio.

+Ying sympathized with the constitutional reform movements in China around the late 1800s and early 1900s.

+Ying was the founding editor of the Ta Kung Pao (also known as L'Impartial) in 1902.
+The paper's 1902 criticism of the foreign forces of the Eight-Nation Alliance (which had established posts in Tianjin following the Boxer War) resulted in French authorities issuing fines against the paper; Ying moved its operations from the French concession to the Japanese concession.
+Ying edited the paper for the next decade, and his extensive writings were influential both for their support of liberal politics and their use of the vernacular language.
+It is regarded as one of the "Four Great Papers of Republican Era."

+In 1905, Ying obtained permission from the Qing imperial family to start a school at Jingyi Park, which was part of the imperial retreat west of Beijing in the Xiangshan hills.
+Its mission was "to develop a group of Catholic young men, who would be as cultured and well-education as any other class or circle in China, and whose conversation would redound to the glory of Holy Mother Church and to the good of their native country."
+Ying financed the Academy until 1918 when it ran out of funds and had to stop operating.